syl20bnr/spacemacs/README.md

 ## How it works

-`Spacemacs` uses the `evil` mode to emulate Vim key bindings.
+`Spacemacs` uses the [evil][evil] mode to emulate Vim key bindings.
 It is a very complete emulation (the most complete I've seen yet).

-`Spacemacs` heavily uses the `evil-leader` mode which brings the Vim leader key to the Emacs world.
+`Spacemacs` heavily uses the [evil-leader][evil-leader] mode which brings the Vim leader key to the Emacs world.

 This leader key is commonly set to `,` by Vim users, in `Spacemacs` the leader key is set on `SPC` (space bar, this is why the name `spacemacs`).
 This key is the most accessible key on a keyboard and it is pressed with the thumb which is a good choice to lower the risk of [RSI][RSI].

 So with `Spacemacs` there is no need to remap your keyboard modifiers to attempt to reduce the risk of RSI, every command can be executed very easily while you are in `normal` mode by pressing the `SPC` leader key, here are a few examples:

 - Save a buffer: `<SPC> f s`
 - Save all opened buffers: `<SPC> f S`